-In this article, we are going to focus on the 7 different types of logos.
-We’ll discuss all of them and pinpoint the pros and cons so that you can make the best decision when creating a logo design for yourself.
+In this article, we will take a look at the 7 different types of logos along with their pros and cons so that you can make the right decision when creating a logo design for your business.

-The 7 different kinds of logos can be placed into these categories: emblems, pictorial marks, logotypes, lettermarks, abstract logos, mascot logos, and combination logos.
+Logos fall into 7 categories: Emblems, pictorial marks, wordmarks, lettermarks, abstract logos, mascot logos, and combination logos.
 Let’s learn more about them!

 1. Emblem logos

-Emblems as one of the 7 types of logos are logos that have existed since forever.
-They can be seals, stamps, crests, government agencies, or prestigious school logos.
-An emblem is a logotype that consists of a text, symbol, or imagery inside a geometric shape.
-This logotype has the power to give your brand a traditional feel.
-Unlike other types of logos, they are often richer in detail which gives your brand an official look.
+Emblems have existed since forever.
+An emblem is a logotype that consists of a text, symbol or image inside a geometric shape.
+This logo type has the power to give your brand a traditional feel.
+Unlike other types of logos, they are often richer in detail which gives your brand a sophisticated look.

 2. Pictorial mark logos

-Pictorial mark logo or brand mark is when imagery is reduced to its most symbolic meaning.
-For this reason, if you’re inclining towards this type of logo design, it has to be extremely representative.
-It should contain elements that will make your audience associate it with your brand.
+Pictorial mark or brand mark logos are created when images are reduced to their most symbolic meaning without having any text.
+This type of logo should be extremely representative and contain elements that make your audience associate it with your brand.

-If you’ve just started your business and want to adopt this logotype, go for it!
-However, bear in mind that for a while, you’ll have to use a wordmark associated with the symbol.
-Just until people will get acquainted with your products or services.
+If you’ve just started your business and are considering this logo type, go for it!
+However, bear in mind that for a while, you may have to use a wordmark associated with the symbol until people get acquainted with the name of your business.

-If your business is still new and you haven’t managed to have a solid base and a stable target audience yet, it’s better to start with something more precise for your brand’s logo.
-You can adapt it as a brand mark later.
-For example, Twitter and Target.
-Due to their popularity, they can now be used without any text but at first, the brand’s name did appear in the logo as well.
+If your business is still new and you haven’t managed to form a solid base with a stable target audience yet, it’s better to start with a logo that includes your brand name as well.
+You can adapt a pictorial mark logo later down the line.
+For example, when Twitter and Target started out, their names were included on the logo.
+However, due to their current popularity, the pictorial aspect of the logo is sufficient to create brand recognition.

-This type of logo design is one of the most powerful of all the 7 types of logos out there.
-It is also known as the wordmark logos.
-Its definition is pretty simple because it is entirely based on the company’s name.
+This type of logo design is one of the most powerful of all the 7 types.
+Its definition is pretty simple because the logo is based entirely on the company’s name.
 You won’t find any symbols, graphic patterns, or emblems on a logotype design.

-Considering the main feature of this type of logo design is typography, the best choice is to design a font specially for your logo.
-The fonts’ style and color will create a whole new identity for your brand.
-As a result, you’ll be able to build uniqueness through your font and brand’s name.
+Since the main feature of this type of logo design is typography, it's best if you create a customized font unique to your logo.
+The font's style and color will create a whole new identity for your brand.
+As a result, you’ll be able to build brand recognition simply through you brand name.
 You’ll also help people make the connection between the logo and the brand in an instant.
 Isn’t that remarkable?

-This simple yet impactful way will get your brand’s name out there.
-You can mix it with other elements and create different types of logo variations once you have the font and your logo’s style.
-It also helps new businesses that need fast recognition.
+This simple yet effective way will get your brand’s name out there.
+You can mix it with other elements and create different types of logo variations once you have established the font and logo style.
+It also helps new businesses gain faster recognition.